mbaumsti/Delphi-App-Watcher/README.md

 👉 **Precompiled binaries are available for quick testing without compilation.**
 📌 [Download here](https://github.com/mbaumsti/Delphi-App-Watcher/releases/latest)

+### 📚 Developer Setup Instructions

+If you are building AppWatcher from source:

+- All `.dproj` and `.groupproj` files have been removed to avoid Delphi version conflicts.
+- You must manually open and compile the `.dpk` and `.dpr` files inside your version of Delphi.
+- Please follow the detailed guide in **[BUILD_INSTRUCTIONS.md](BUILD_INSTRUCTIONS.md)**.

+👉 It explains:
+- How to open the right packages (`.dpk`)
+- How to install the component
+- How to configure Delphi's Library Paths correctly
+- How to rebuild the missing `.dproj` or `.groupproj` files if needed.

 ### 🔹 **1.
 Setting Up the Master Server**

 - Run `AppWatcherMaster.exe` on the machine that will act as the **control center**.